mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 Any PostgreSQL configuration item that controls replication, for example `wal_level`, `max_wal_senders`, etc, are strictly controlled by Patroni and will override the original settings that you make with the `postgresql[...]` configuration key.
 Hence, they are all separated and placed under `patroni['postgresql'][...]`.
 This behavior is limited to replication.
-Patroni honours any other PostgreSQL configuration that was made with the `postgresql[...]` configuration key.
+Patroni honors any other PostgreSQL configuration that was made with the `postgresql[...]` configuration key.
 For example, `max_wal_senders` by default is set to `5`.
 If you wish to change this you must set it with the `patroni['postgresql']['max_wal_senders']` configuration key.